dehort/insights-host-inventory/README.md

 After that, all your commited files will be linted.
 If the checks don’t succeed, the commit will be rejected.
 Please make sure all checks pass before submitting a pull request.
 Thanks!

+Blah...

+This is the best feature

+Blah blah...

+This is another great feature.

+Fred flintstone feature